 - Lightly wet the stain with warm water to loosen the dried coffee.
 Then, blot the area with a dry white cloth starting at the edges of the stain and moving inward to prevent the color from seeping to surrounding fibers.
 Continue to wet and blot the stain until no more coffee transfers from the carpet onto your cloth.

 - Make your own cleaner.
-Using supplies you already have at home, you can remove coffee stains from carpet just as successfully, but less expensively, as buying commercial products.
-An effective coffee stain remover consists of one tablespoon liquid dish soap, one tablespoon white vinegar, and two cups warm water.
-Combine these in a dish and stir the solution with a spoon.
+Using supplies you already have at home, you can remove coffee stains from carpeting just as successfully as with expensive commercial products.
+An effective homemade coffee stain remover consists of one tablespoon of liquid dish soap, one tablespoon of white vinegar and two cups of warm water.
+Combine these in a bowl and stir the solution with a spoon.

 - Apply the cleaner with a clean cloth.
-As with the first step, blot from the edges of the stain and move inward.
-Dip the cloth into the dish as needed to refresh the cleaning solution.
-Blot with a dry towel to remove more of the coffee stain as it lifts from the carpet fibers.
+Blot from the edges of the stain and move inward.
+Dip the cloth back into the bowl as needed.
+Blot the stain with a dry towel to remove the stain from the carpet fibers.

 - If the coffee contained cream or sugar, combine one capful of enzyme laundry detergent and one cup warm water in a fresh dish.
 Stir the solution to blend it well.
 Using a new cloth, dab this cleaning solution onto the old coffee stain to help break down the stickiness of the cream and sugar.